 - Offers privacy of ownership and transferring interests. — Many individuals want to keep the value of their real estate assets off of public record.
 The beauty of a land trust is that it offers privacy ownership, which means that the value of its real estate assets won’t be on the public record.
 If a lawsuit materializes, then it will be much harder for someone to go after your real estate assets, since they won’t be able to know their true value.

 - Avoids transfer taxes. — Unlike transferring a property into an LLC, transferring a property into a land trust can typically be accomplished tax free.
 In these instances, the federal government often treats the property as if it was owned outright by the beneficiary.
-As such, many state laws indicate that the transfer of property by a beneficiary to a revocable trust doesn’t require the individual to pay transfer taxes.
-Not only can you avoid transfer taxes, but the land trust ensures that (if applicable) you will still qualify for homeowner’s or senior citizen’s real estate tax exemptions.
+As such, many states don’t require the individual to pay transfer taxes.
+Not only can you avoid transfer taxes, but land trusts ensure that you can still qualify for homestead tax exemptions (if applicable).

-2 Disadvantages to Using Land Trusts in Real Estate
+2 Disadvantages to Using Land Trusts to Protect Real Estate

 While land trusts offer all the advantages described above, there are several disadvantages of using only a land trust to protect your assets.

 - Little protection to offset litigation or taxes. — The biggest disadvantage of land trusts is that they do not provide asset protection.
-This is why transferring your assets to a land trust is just the interim step to protecting your assets.
-As a revocable grantor trust, there are instances when a lawsuit can be submitted against a lone beneficiary.
-Should this occur, then the courts might force the beneficiary to alter the terms of the trust to benefit the claims of a creditor.
-If a lawsuit is presented, it will be very easy for a legal professional to trace how the land trust was created, which will eliminate anonymity and result in the aforementioned legal action against the beneficiary.
-Additionally, once anonymity is removed so too is the tax advantage that a land trust can provide.
+This is why transferring your assets to a land trust is just an interim step to protecting your assets.
+As a revocable grantor trust, there are instances when a lawsuit can be filed against a lone beneficiary.
+Should this occur, the courts might force the beneficiary to alter the terms of the trust to benefit the claims of a creditor.
+If a lawsuit is presented, it will be very easy for a legal professional to find out how the land trust was created.
+This information will eliminate anonymity and result in the aforementioned legal action against the beneficiary.
+Additionally, once anonymity is lost so is the tax advantage that a land trust can provide.

-- Not recognized by statute in many states. — Land trusts are not legally recognized in many states, which means that obscurities can occur, putting you and your assets at a risk.
+- Not recognized by statute in many states. — Land trusts are not legally recognized in many states, which can put your assets at risk during the time it’s held in the trust.
 Additionally, state statutes change all the time.
-If you or the lawyer who is setting up your land trust are not experienced or familiar with up-to-date state statutes, then your assets could very easily be at risk if a lawsuit presents itself.
-Even if you do live in a homestead state, there are several steps that you will need to take to ensure that you enjoy the full homestead exemption for all properties held within the land trust.
+If you or the lawyer who is setting up your land trust are not experienced or familiar with up-to-date state statutes, then your assets could very easily be at risk.
+Even if you do live in a state that recognizes land trusts, there are still several steps to take in order to take advantage of tax exemptions for all properties held within the trust.
 To further complicate matters, government personnel in states without the required land trust legislation tend to lack the training or knowledge needed to handle any issues that arise with land trust properties.
 This lack of knowledge can negatively impact you in the long run.

-As seen in the proceeding section, knowing how to protect real estate assets requires more than a one step.
-In fact, while land trusts offer the advantages of more easily transferring property, privacy for all involved parties, and the avoidance of transfer taxes, it should only be used as the interim step.
-To further protect your valuable real estate assets from a potential law suit, you will need to complete a vital second step.
-After transferring your assets into a land trust, you should then transfer the trust into an LLC.
+As described in the previous section, knowing how to protect real estate assets requires more than just one step or one layer of protection.
+While land trusts offer the advantages of more easily transferring property, privacy for all parties involved, and avoiding transfer taxes, it should only be used as an interim step.
+To further protect your real estate assets from a potential law suit, after transferring your assets into a land trust, the next step should be to transfer the trust into Limited Liability Companies or LLCs.

 4 Real Estate LLC Recommendations for Investors

-- Multiple properties in one LLC is not recommended. — It is ill advised to place more than one property into an LLC.
-The reason is simple: should one of your properties in the LLC face a lawsuit, then by association the other properties within the LLC might also be at risk.
-This is especially important for investors that have rental properties.
-Instead, the best practice approach is to have multiple LLCs to hold all of your investment properties, including your rental properties.
-In fact, you can have an unlimited number of LLCs, provided that they have been properly setup.
-Through the proper setup, you can ensure that the LLCs are disregarded, which means that you wouldn’t have to file tax returns and instead they can all succinctly flow down to your personal 1040e.
-The latter strategy also has the added benefit of minimizing ongoing costs.
-In order to know how many LLCs you should have, you must first ask yourself the following question, “what is my risk tolerance level?”
-The answer to this question will help you to not only determine your acceptable level of risk, but where you want to take these risks within your overarching real estate asset protection plan.
+- Multiple properties in one LLC is not recommended. — Placing more than one property into an LLC isn’t the best asset protection strategy.
+That’s because if one of your properties in the LLC faces a lawsuit, then by association the other properties within the LLC might also be at risk.
+This is especially important for investors that have multiple rental properties.
+Instead, the best approach is to have multiple LLCs to hold all of your investment properties.
+In fact, you can have an unlimited number of LLCs.
+Through the proper setup, LLCs don’t require investors to file taxes on every property, instead they can all succinctly flow down to your personal 1040e.
+This strategy also has the added benefit of minimizing ongoing costs.
+In order to know how many LLCs you should have, consider your risk tolerance.
+If one of your investment properties carries more liability than others, it’s probably best to have that property in its own LLC.

-- Should you use Nevada or Wyoming LLCs? — When learning about real estate asset protection and LLCs, many people automatically ask about Nevada and Wyoming.
-Both of these states do offer excellent asset protection; unfortunately, these two states have also been misused.
-It is important to note that when you set up an LLC in Nevada or Wyoming, you can establish privacy whereby your name is not attached to the LLC, which means that it can’t be taken from you.
+- Should you use Nevada or Wyoming LLCs? — When learning about real estate asset protection and LLCs, many people ask specifically about Nevada and Wyoming.
+Both of these states offer excellent asset protection.
+Unfortunately, these two states have also been misused.
+When you set up an LLC in Nevada or Wyoming, your name is not attached to the LLC, which provides instant privacy and the property can’t be taken from you.
 However, if you are not running your business in either of these states, then you will lose your privacy once it’s registered in the state where you are running your business.
-Additionally, you will also be charged fees each year for creating these entities in both states.
+You will also be charged fees each year for creating these entities in both states.
 For example, let’s say that you are doing business in California, but have an LLC in Nevada.
-In this instance, you will be charged fees in both states, and then the LLC will fall under CA statutes, which means you will lose the privacy benefit.
-The moral of the story is simple, you want to register the LLC in the state where you are actually doing business to avoid paying double the fees.
-Keep in mind, that the land trust portion of the LLC does offer its own privacy benefits.
+You would be charged fees in both states, and the LLC will fall under CA statutes.
+This means you will lose the benefit of anonymity.
+It’s best to register the LLC in the state where you are actually doing business in order to avoid paying double the fees.
+Remember, the land trust portion of the LLC does offer its own privacy benefits.